wuruoyun/vue-component-lib-starter/README.md

 The components are also exported by [index.ts](src/index.ts) so that the client app can import them individually and register them locally, instead of using the library as a plugin.
 This may be a better option if the client app only use a small set of components in your library.

 As there are already many UI component libraries for Vue 3, you may just want to build on top of one of them and create components for your specific needs.
-The Component B in this starter shows the example of using [PrimeVue](https://www.primefaces.org/primevue/) as the example.
+The Component B in this starter shows the example of using [PrimeVue](https://www.primefaces.org/primevue/) as the fundation library.
+However, this means the client app shall also use the same fundation component library as your library does.

 ### Utilities and constants